jonnyktran/photo-pixelator/README.md

 # Future Improvements
 In the future, we would like to improve the Photo Pixelator by:
-- Adding a loading icon
+- Adding a loading animation
-- Making the website mobile-friendly
+- Implementing drag-and-drop uploading
-- Implementing a drag-and-drop feature
+- Showing a before and after image comparison
-- Allowing users to choose from several color palettes
+- Giving users the option to choose from several color palettes

 # Creators
 Jonny Tran and Wesley Nguyen